An Appeal for an App to Appease

 And what about TV trade show participants who, instead of giving you a simple, plain printed business card, hand you a QR code that’ll need to be scanned into a phone, creating even more work?
 Assuming, that is, that the code even works.

-I prefer to use my cell phone primarily as a voice tool, and I’m convinced that the world is going ape with all of these apps.
+I prefer to use my cell phone primarily as a voice and messaging tool, and I’m convinced that the world is going ape with all of these apps.

 Leave A Comment